-There are few ways to introduce prettier in your project.
+There are a few ways to introduce prettier in your project.

-To avoid PRs (pull requests) with 10 lines of new logic and 150 lines changed because of different setting in you colleague’s editor we can write a simple
+To avoid PRs (pull requests) with 10 lines of new logic and 150 lines changed because of different settings in your colleague’s editor we can write a simple

 bash script (bear with me, I also get scared every time I hear/see

 bash) that will prettify all files you’ve changed before committing them:

 #!/bin/bash # Apply prettier to all changed (staged or unstaged) files git diff \ --name-only HEAD \ | grep '\.js\|\.jsx\|\.ts\|\.<any-other-extension-you-need>\?$' \ | xargs <path-to-your-prettier-executable> \ --write \ --print-width 80 \ --tab-width 2 \ --<more-and-more-options>

 Something to note here is the